 Kristin Atchley, 2018 Distinguished Alumni Award

 Kristin Atchley is a two-time graduate of the department of human development and family science.
 She completed a bachelor’s degree with a specialization in child and family services in 2005 and followed by earning a master’s in marriage and family therapy in 2007.
-A certified school counselor and a licensed marital and family therapist, Kristin currently serves as the executive director of counseling for the Oklahoma State Department of Education, where her team coordinates and leads professional development opportunities for school counselors and brings crisis trainings to communities across the state.
+A certified school counselor and a licensed marital and family therapist, Atchley currently serves as the executive director of counseling for the Oklahoma State Department of Education, where her team coordinates and leads professional development opportunities for school counselors and brings crisis trainings to communities across the state.
 Most recently, she has worked on a statewide summit focused on trauma-informed intervention for schools.
-Prior to taking on her role, Kristin was a school counselor and student advocacy coordinator in school districts in Norman, Moore, Mustang and Guthrie.
+Prior to taking on her current role, Kristin was a school counselor and student advocacy coordinator in school districts in Norman, Moore, Mustang and Guthrie.
 While Atchley was a school counselor in Plaza Towers Elementary in Moore, an EF5 tornado destroyed the school on May 20, 2013.
 Kristin committed to use that experience to make a difference, making it her mission to help schools, students, communities and families in the healing process.

 Nellie Perry, 2018 Distinguished Alumni Award